skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

     -I/usr/include/SDL2 -D_REENTRANT

-I doubt this is useful for anything, but it was a vehicle for learning and trying WASM, and the results are pretty neat.
+I doubt this is useful for anything, but it was a vehicle for learning and trying Wasm, and the results are pretty neat.

 In the next article I discuss [allocating the allocator][next].